LVR Calculator

 How to calculate LVR on a construction loan?

-If you were looking to buy some land for $300,000 and build a home for $300,000 how would LVR be calculated on your construction loan assuming the bank’s valuation was for $600,000 as if complete?
-What LVR would you get if you borrowed $270,000 against the land and $270,000 towards the build part?
+If you were looking to buy some land for $300,000 and build a home for $300,000, how would LVR be calculated on your construction loan assuming the bank’s valuation was for $600,000 as if complete?
+What LVR would you get if you borrowed $270,000 against the land and $270,000 towards the building part?

-The second part of calculating the LVR on a construction loan is using the as-if complete value being the combined amount of the land and the construction totalling $600,000.
+The second part of calculating the LVR on a construction loan is using the as-if complete value, which is the combined amount of the land and the construction totalling $600,000.

 With construction loans, the lender would also look at the build costs, and make sure they fit within industry metrics.
 If you are overpaying for the construction costs you could get a low bank valuation.